CinderBlocc/CinematicsBuddyAE/README.md

 # CinematicsBuddyAE
-After Effects camera import script for CinematicsBuddy
+Repo for After Effects segment of CinematicsBuddy